Vincere1st/bwt_ultra_compact/README.md

 ### Manual Installation

-1. Copy the `bwt_ultra_compact_devstral` folder to your Home Assistant's `custom_components` directory
+1. Copy the `bwt_ultra_compact` folder to your Home Assistant's `custom_components` directory
 2. Restart Home Assistant
 3. Go to **Settings** > **Devices & Services** > **Add Integration**
-4. Search for "BWT Ultra Compact Devstral" and add it
+4. Search for "BWT Ultra Compact" and add it
 5. Enter your device's MAC address and passkey

 ### HACS Installation (Recommended)